A Chekanov-Eliashberg algebra for Legendrian graphs: Generalized stable tame isomorphism for DGAs

 \section{Generalized stable tame isomorphism for DGAs}

 For algebraic preliminaries, we introduce the notions of peripheral structures and generalized stable tame isomorphisms for DGAs which are essential in the invariance theorem for Legendrian graphs.
-Throughout this section, a DGA $\cA$ is a triple $(A,|\cdot|,\partial)$, where $A$ is a free unital associative algebra over $\Z$, $|\cdot|$ is a $\Z$-grading on $A$, and $\partial:A\to A$ is a graded linear map of degree $-1$ satisfying the Leibniz rule and $\partial^2=0$.
+Throughout this section, a DGA $\cA$ is a triple $(A,|\cdot|,\partial)$, where $A\coloneqq\ZZ\langle \sG\rangle$ is a free unital associative algebra over $\ZZ$ with a chosen set $\sG$ of generators, $|\cdot|$ is a $\ZZ$-grading on $A$, and $\partial:A\to A$ is a graded linear map of degree $-1$ satisfying the Leibniz rule and $\partial^2=0$.